Beautiful Day: Composition

 According to Bono, "Beautiful Day" is about "a man who has lost everything, but finds joy in what he still has."
 Blender interpreted the song and the line "it's a beautiful day" as "a vision of abandoning material things and finding grace in the world itself".
 In his 2001 book Inside Classic Rock Tracks, Rikki Rooksby described the lyrics as having a "fuzzy" quality and covering an "ambiguous subject area between religion and romance".
 He found "grace and salvation" in the verses' lyrics and believed that despite not explicitly explaining how to emotionally persevere, the song has "so many suggestive images that it's enough".

+Simon Reynolds of Uncut characterises the song as "Boy's wide-eyed ardour filtered through Unforgettable Fire's tingly shimmerscape production", with Edge's echoing "Echoplex chimes", but that despite the deceptively simple composition, "the production teems with subtle flickers, dub-wise backwash whooshes, and vocal harmony embellishments.
+Tom Ewing of Freaky Trigger compares the ripple of keyboard in the middle-eight section to William Orbit.

-In an episode of the Sundance Channel's Iconoclast, R.E.M.'s lead singer Michael Stipe said, "I love that song.
+In a 2005 episode of the Sundance Channel's Iconoclasts, R.E.M.'s lead singer Michael Stipe said, "I love that song.
 I wish I'd written it, and they know I wish I'd written it.
 It makes me dance; it makes me angry that I didn't write it."

+In a 2000 interview with the Norwegian newspaper Dagbladet, following speculation in Q, the Edge stated that the song was in part unconsciously inspired by the 1985 a-ha song "The Sun Always Shines on T.V.".
+Morten Harket, lead singer of a-ha, said in an interview with NME that the similarity was "fine" and "natural".

 Release

 "Beautiful Day" was the first single released from the album All That You Can't Leave Behind.
 It was serviced to US rock radio on 19 September 2000 and was issued in the UK on 9 October 2000 as a CD and cassette single.
 The following day, on 10 October, the single was issued in Canada.
-The song reached number one on the singles charts in Australia, Canada, the United Kingdom and Ireland, and also boosted sales of All That You Can't Leave Behind.
-"Beautiful Day" is included on the compilations The Best of 1990-2000 and U218 Singles and was reworked and re-recorded for Songs of Surrender (2023)..
-A version of the song known as the Quincy and Sonance Mix appears on U2's EP 7.
+The song reached number one on the singles charts in Australia, Canada, on the United Kingdom Singles Chart and the Irish Singles Chart, and also boosted sales of All That You Can't Leave Behind.
+"Beautiful Day" is included on the compilations The Best of 1990–2000 (2002) and U218 Singles (2006) and was reworked and re-recorded for Songs of Surrender (2023).
+A version of the song known as the Quincy and Sonance Mix appears on U2's 2002 EP 7.